petrelharp/coaltheory/index.md

 1. (1/14) [Gene genealogies and the coalescent process](http://web.eve.ucdavis.edu/pbg298/pdfs/Hudson_OxfordSurveysEvolBiol_1991.pdf), Hudson, 1990.
   This is a review paper, which doesn't give many details, but is a very useful overview.
 2. (1/21) [Gene genealogies within a fixed pedigree, and the robustness of Kingman's coalescent.](http://www.ncbi.nlm.nih.gov/pubmed/22234858), by Wakeley, King, Low, and Ramachandran.
 This paper examines the effect of correlations due to a fixed pedigree that dissappear in the large-population limit underlying most theoretical results (using a real-life pedigree!).
+3. (1/28) [Darwinian and demographic forces affecting human protein coding genes](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2675972/), by Nielsen et al, 2009.
+This is a good example of something we'd like to do: infer demography and the effects of selection.
-3. (1/28) [Inference of human population history from individual whole-genome sequences](http://dx.doi.org/10.1038/nature10231), Li and Durbin, 2009.
+4. (2/4) [Inference of human population history from individual whole-genome sequences](http://dx.doi.org/10.1038/nature10231), Li and Durbin, 2009.
 This paper, remarkably, shows how to use a single diploid sequence to infer past coalescent rates.
 Be sure to read the methods in the supplement; and also, [Fast "coalescent" simulation](http://www.ncbi.nlm.nih.gov/pubmed/16539698), Marjoram and Wall, 2006, for a more readable description of the Markov assumption made here.
-4. (2/4)
 5. (2/11)
 6. (2/18)
 7. (2/25)